 Here’s a 5-step plan to help you prepare:

 There’s more to online meetings than just asking people to jump in on a Skype call.
 The first step is to choose the perfect platform to conduct your online meeting.
 There are plenty of websites that offer software optimized for a hassle-free way to connect with a large group.
-You can go to sites like join.me and GoToMeeting.
+You can go to sites like ON24, AnyMeeting, join.me, and GoToMeeting.

 In your invitation, include details about the online meeting platform you chose to use.
-This will allow first-time users enough opportunity to familiarize themselves with the program.
+This will allow first-time users the opportunity to familiarize themselves with the program.

-3.)
-Let everyone know the agenda before the scheduled date
+Let everyone know the agenda before the scheduled date.

-Plenty of factors can impede the success of online meetings.
-One of you might have a bad Internet connection.
-Someone else could be having trouble with the software you all agreed to use.
+Plenty of factors can impede the success of online meetings, such as slow Internet connection or one of you may be experiencing problems with the software you all agreed to use.

 Download free PowerPoint templates now.